chinnyy/FYP_Project/README.md

 /R_processing : Script to process WOA data and sample information

-/PLOTS: Plots from R and R_processing stored here
+/PLOTS: Raw plots from R and R_processing stored here